kbullaughey/multidimevol/README.md

     analyses/configs/two_environments-high_noise_optimum-2012_06_20.rconf

 Corresponding to a random starting point in the low-noise environment (start), the optimum when the network is allowed to evolve adaptive in the low-noise environment (low_noise_optimum) and the optimum after the low-noise optimal network is switched into the high-noise environment and allowed to evolve adaptively until it reaches a maximum.

+**Producing Figure 6**

+Figure 6 involved running 100 replicate simulations, staring from a particular feed-forward network that had reached a maximum by evolving adaptively to the low-noise environment, and evolving it in the high-noise environment under the assumptions of discrete mutaitonal effects, each of which only affects a single trait.

+The initial feed-forward network that is adapted to the low-noise environment is given in:

+    configs/discrete_effect_start.rconf

+And the simulation paremters I used are given in:

+    configs/discrete_effects.sconf

+Given I had a cluster of compute nodes available running Sun Grid Engine, I submitted the jobs to the cluster:

+    for i in `seq 1 100`; do
+      qsub discrete_effects-submit.sh 2012_06_20 configs/discrete_effect_start.rconf configs/discrete_effects.sconf
+    done

+These jobs are not particularly computationally intensive (taking less than 1 minute each on contemporary hardware), and so they could be run sequentially.
+However, the shell script assumes the existence of an environment variable, `JOB_ID`, which one would need to set uniquely for each repliate, so the files do not overwrite each other.